Careers at the Courts for Junior Lawyers, Graduates and Law Students

 The Courts sit in locations all around Australia, including all capital cities and regional locations.
 The Federal Circuit and Family Court of Australia (Division 2) conducts an extensive regional circuit program, servicing over 40 locations in total around Australia.

 The Courts have over 240 Associate roles to support over 120 Judges nationally.
+The Courts also offer around 140 Associate and Legal/Case Manager roles to support Senior Judicial Registrars and Judicial Registrars nationally.
 These roles are a unique and highly sought after opportunity for junior lawyers, law graduates or those studying law, as well as those with an interest in being at the forefront of the judicial system.

 Associates in the FCFCOA